How to calculate a percentage in Python

 Test score: 90%

-• Alternatively, you can cast the variable to an integer using int() to completely remove the decimal portion for a whole number percentage.
+• For a whole number, you can cast the value to an integer with int() inside the f-string to truncate the decimal portion.

 Converting between decimals and percentages